kunal732/amer-ml-workshop/README.md

 Before you begin this tutorial, you must have an AWS account.
 If you do not already have an account, follow the instructions for eventengine.

 ## Step 1 - Launch SageMaker Studio Notebook
-Follow instructions for setting up a notebook in SageMaker Studio
+Once you launch SageMaker Studio follow the instructions below to start a notebook.

 #### A. Go to File-> New Launcher
 ![newlauncherImg](https://aiml-data.s3.amazonaws.com/workshop/new-launcher.png)